lukamuzak/mathematical_expression_evaluator/README.md

 r4 (+,r1,r3)
 END

-In this case you can see that the immediately calculable tuples (i.e. does that do not contain a "r" label) are all at the beginning and in a row.
+In this case you can see that the immediately calculable tuples (i.e. those that do not contain a "r" label) are all at the beginning and in a row.

 FINAL NOTE
 ----------